Belphegor (band): Walpurgis Rites - Hexenwahn (2009–present)

-In January 2009, an announcement was made stating the band was working on a new album, and Nefastus again would be responsible for the drums.
-It was reported recording had begun in February 2009, and Nefastus completed recording the drum parts.
+In January 2009, the band announced they were working on a new album, and Nefastus would play drums again.
+It was reported that recording began in February 2009, and Nefastus completed recording the drum parts.
 On 23 February 2009, Helmuth announced the rhythm guitar and bass lines had been recorded in the second studio session.
-Ostensibly, the new album was tentatively titled Hexenwahn - Totenkult:
+The album was tentatively titled Hexenwahn - Totenkult:

 As opposed to previous tales of the inquisition, this focuses upon the darker, more dismal of the mighty, powerful witches who conjure and worship demons.
 Those who have a pact with the forces of hell through the occult.
 The concept deals with demonology, witchcraft/ Hexenwahn, depraved suKKubi, blackest erotica, and as always, the grand devil, himself.

-On 9 June 2009, the album's title was revealed to be Walpurgis Rites - Hexenwahn.
-On 3 July 2009, it was announced that the recording was completed and that the album would be released in October 2009.
-Furthermore, Brazilian artist Marcelo Hvc commenced work on the album cover and imagery.
+On 9 June 2009, the album's title was revealed as Walpurgis Rites - Hexenwahn.
+On 3 July 2009, the recording was completed and the album would be released in October 2009.
+Brazilian artist Marcelo Hvc started work on the album cover and art.

-The band embarked on another North American tour in April 2009, which was headlined by Kreator and Exodus, along with Warbringer and Epicurean.
+The band embarked on another North American tour in April 2009, headlined by Kreator and Exodus, with Warbringer and Epicurean.

-In November 2009, the band joined the Heathenfest tour in North America, along with Eluveitie, Alestorm, Kivimetsän Druidi, and Vreid.
+In November 2009, the band joined the Heathenfest tour in North America with Eluveitie, Alestorm, Kivimetsän Druidi, and Vreid.

 In December 2009, the band played in South America with Obituary.

-On 14 January 2011 Belphegor released another album entitled Blood Magick Necromance and toured the US with Sepultura in support of the album.
+On 14 January 2011, Belphegor released the album Blood Magick Necromance and toured the US with Sepultura to support the album.

-The band was on hold after their 2011 South American tour until May 2012 due to Lehner going through a serious and difficult operation after being infected with typhoid fever.
+The band was on hold after their 2011 South American tour until May 2012 due to Lehner undergoing surgery after being infected with typhoid fever.

-On 23 August 2014, the band performed at the Agglutination Metal Festival in Italy, along with bands like Carcass and Entombed A.D.
+On 23 August 2014, the band performed at the Agglutination Metal Festival in Italy with Carcass and Entombed A.D.

-Belphegor released their tenth album, "Conjuring The Dead", on 8 August 2014 via Nuclear Blast.
-It entered the official German charts at #60, as well as reaching #33 in the Austrian album charts, #177 in France, #13 Heatseekers #52 "Hard Music" charts in USA and #58 in Canada.
-It was their best chart result ever in these countries.
+Belphegor released their tenth album, Conjuring The Dead, on 8 August 2014 via Nuclear Blast.
+It entered the official German charts at #60 and reached #33 in the Austrian album charts, #177 in France, #13 Heatseekers #52 "Hard Music" charts in USA and #58 in Canada.
+It was their best charting ever in these countries.

-Before Belphegor's show in St. Petersburg, the band's leader Helmuth Lehner was attacked by Anatoly Artyukh, an orthodox activist and the assistant of the deputy Vitaly Milonov.
+Before Belphegor's show in St. Petersburg, Helmuth Lehner was attacked by Anatoly Artyukh, an orthodox activist and the assistant of the deputy Vitaly Milonov.
 The incident happened at the Pulkovo Airport on 19 April 2016.

 The band released their eleventh album, Totenritual, on 15 September 2017.

 In April 2022, the band announced their twelfth album, The Devils, would be released on 24 June.
-The album's release date was then pushed back twice due to manufacturing delays: once for 8 July, and then to 29 July.
+The album's release date was pushed back twice due to manufacturing delays, once for 8 July, and then to 29 July.

+The band toured the US in the winter of 2026 with Incantation, Hate and Narcotic Waste supporting.